Divinare/SeeYa/README.md

 - Open command line and go to the folder where you cloned the project
 - When you are in the folder run command:

-npm install -g sails --ignore-scripts
+npm install -g gulp

+This install gulp globally to your machine.
+At least on windows you might have to restart the command prompt after this.

 - In the same folder run command: